Summary

 Although there are new wrapped versions of BTC used in DeFi, this section will only focus on WBTC as the token represents 62% of the wrapped BTC market.

 To extract significant market share from WBTC, lending protocols on Bitcoin L2s must 1) offer higher supply yields from increased BTC utilization (users borrowing BTC), and 2) supply ample stablecoin liquidity for borrowing.
-Approximately 72% of all WBTC locked in DeFi contracts are deposited in lending protocols.
-The large share of WBTC in lending protocols suggests that this cohort of BTC holders are only interested in lending apps.
+Approximately 72% of all WBTC locked-in DeFi contracts are deposited in lending protocols.
+The large share of WBTC in lending protocols suggests that this cohort of BTC holders is only interested in lending apps.
 Further, for every $100 of WBTC deposited on Ethereum’s top two lending protocols, Aave and MakerDAO, ~$50 of stablecoins are borrowed.

-The large sums of stablecoin borrows against WBTC on AAVE and Maker is clear when observing the average utilization rate for these deposit pools.
+The large sums of stablecoin borrowed against WBTC on AAVE and Maker are clear when observing the average utilization rate for these deposit pools.
 On AAVE, the average utilization rate for WBTC is 7.7%, implying that 92.3% of deposited WBTC is used as collateral for stablecoin borrows.
 As of November 2024, WBTC deposits on AAVE only receive an average of 0.04% APY.
 For reference, the utilization rate for WETH on AAVE is 89%, generating 2.3% APY for WETH deposits.

 The utilization rate for WETH is much higher than WBTC because there is more utility for ETH/WETH compared to WBTC on Ethereum.
 Use cases for WETH include DeFi, perp trading, staking, and NFTs.
 Lending apps on Bitcoin L2s are positioned to offer higher yield from increased utility for BTC through building out specialized ecosystems for the asset.
-Some examples include Ordinals, and fungible tokens protocols built on Bitcoin L2s.
+Some examples include Ordinals and fungible tokens protocols built on Bitcoin L2s.
 For more information about Ordinals and other fungible token protocols being created on Bitcoin, read this Galaxy Research report.

 The table below highlights the yields on depositing wrapped BTC into lending protocols and DEX pools on Ethereum.

 While depositing WBTC into DEX pools offers higher yields compared to lending pools, the risks of impermanent loss and yield volatility make DEX pools an unreliable yield source.
 Consequently, 72% of WBTC in DeFi contracts are allocated to lending protocols.
-In the scenario borrowing BTC on Bitcoin L2s surpasses the borrowing activity of WBTC on Ethereum, lending protocols on Bitcoin L2s will offer higher yields from increased utilization of the underlying asset.
+In the scenario that borrowing BTC on Bitcoin L2s surpasses the borrowing activity of WBTC on Ethereum, lending protocols on Bitcoin L2s will offer higher yields from increased utilization of the underlying asset.

 Outlook

-Defi apps on Bitcoin L2s will need to offer higher yield than bitcoin DeFi on Ethereum to extract market share from the wrapped BTC market.
+Defi apps on Bitcoin L2s will need to offer a higher yield than bitcoin DeFi on Ethereum to extract market share from the wrapped BTC market.
 Bitcoin L2s are only likely to be successful if they can take market share away from DeFi apps that accept tokenized versions of BTC like WBTC, tBTC, and cbBTC.
-A vibrant DeFi ecosystem on Bitcoin L2s is the most important development for long-term adoption of L2s.
+A vibrant DeFi ecosystem on Bitcoin L2s is the most important development for the long-term adoption of L2s.
 This is clear when looking at the top apps by TVL on Ethereum L2s (Arbitrum, Optimism, and Base), which are lending, DEX, and derivative platforms.

-The trust assumptions for new Bitcoin L2 bridge designs are not materially weaker than bridge designs for WBTC, cBTC and tBTC.
+The trust assumptions for new Bitcoin L2 bridge designs are not materially weaker than bridge designs for WBTC, cBTC, and tBTC.
 WBTC holders need to trust BitGo’s consortium, which is a centralized entity while BTC holders on Bitcoin L2s need to trust a comparatively more decentralized set of bridge operators.
-Although unilateral exits do not exist for any Bitcoin Rollup or Sidechain, once this feature is developed, bridging on new Bitcoin L2s will be significantly more trustless than WBTC, cBTC and tBTC.
+Although unilateral exits do not exist for any Bitcoin Rollup or Sidechain, once this feature is developed, bridging on new Bitcoin L2s will be significantly more trustless than WBTC, cBTC, and tBTC.

 The emergence of Ordinals and BRC-20s in 2023 signaled to crypto VCs that there may be another investment narrative to Bitcoin aside from digital gold.
 Crypto VCs will continue to deploy capital into the Bitcoin ecosystem as Bitcoin L2s mature and grow their userbase.

 Out of the 75 Bitcoin L2s today, only 3-5 players will likely end up eating the lion’s share of the market.
 There will not be enough users, liquidity, and attention to be allocated across 75 Bitcoin L2s.
 We highlight this view for Bitcoin Rollups using Bitcoin for DA in a previous report.
-The L2s with the most liquidity and yield generating applications will likely be the only projects that survive over the next 6 years.
+The L2s with the most liquidity and yield-generating applications will likely be the only projects that survive over the next 6 years.
 As a result, business development partnerships for infrastructure, liquidity bootstrapping, and market making will be crucial for identifying which Bitcoin L2s will take the lead over others.

 Legal Disclosure: